amail/Verimail.js/README.md

 		}
 	});

+### Who is using it?

+Add yourself to the list!

+* Comfirm (www.comfirm.se)

-Like it?
+### Like it?
 Then maybe you'll like our amazing Transactional Email service.

 Try AlphaMail for free at:
 http://www.comfirm.se/